markashleybell/markashleybell.com/posts/helping-the-next-developer-readable-csharp-code.md

 In the case above, it might be even clearer to rewrite the ternary expression as an if/else statement.

-## Use implicitly typed variableswhere possible
+## Use implicitly typed variables where possible

-Use the `var` keyword when initialising variables to reduce noise.
+Use the `var` keyword to reduce noise when initialising variables.
 There's no need for this:

     :::csharp
     RatherLengthyClassName myObject = new RatherLengthyClassName();